CaptRat/CaptRat.github.io/_posts/2016-12-22-the_is_only_one_thing_more_painful_than_learning_from_experience.markdown

 Let's summarize that I found the experience enlightening.
 I quit after 2 weeks, having assured myself that I was totally unprepared and incapable of assimilating that intensity of novel, complex and cumulative information each day for another 10 weeks.

-I completed a Code Camp in September, a much more conventional overview of web development coding.
+Following that agitation, I completed a Code Camp in September, a much more conventional overview of web development coding.
 It was gratifying, and the milieu and instruction was, primarily, designed around being supportive.
 We met once a week for 3 months, and followed an online WebDev course curriculum.
 It was entirely different than the bootcamp.

 So now I have radically different perspectives, but I do have one unifying opinion: